NatLabRockies/SAM/doc/source/includes/snip_battery_dispatch_fom.rst

 *Battery Round Trip Efficiency (%) = ( AC to DC Conversion Efficiency (%) × DC to AC Conversion Efficiency (%) ) ÷ 100%*

 **Nameplate for PV smoothing, kWac**
-  The PV array's nameplate capacity in AC kilowatts, from the :doc:`System Design <../detailed-photovoltaic-model/pv_system_design>`   page.
+  The PV array's nameplate capacity in AC kilowatts, from the :doc:`System Size <../detailed-photovoltaic-model/pv_system_size>`   page.

 **Interconnection limit, kWac**
   The grid interconnection limit from the :doc:`Grid <../grid/grid_limits>`   page.
 Used to calculate the maximum ramp rate.
 See description above.